batpigandme/stabler/on_off_testing.md

   arrange(GAME_ID, start_sec)
 ```

-We'll also create a data frame containing an observation for each second in a four-quarter NBA game (2,880 seconds).
+We'll also create a data frame containing an observation for each second in a four-quarter NBA game (2,880 seconds, which have be a length of 2,881).

 ```r
 seconds <- c(0:2880)
 df <- data.frame(seconds)
 ```

-Because we'll be working with each second of each game, we'll combine the two.
+We'll be working with each second of each game, so we'll create a frame with `x` number of each second, one per game.
 Because names cannot start with a number, we'll create a new variable that prefaces the game id value with the letter g.

 ```r